 Thank goodness for vaccinations!
-We have all had them at some time in our lives - to prevent childhood diseases, to stop us getting horrible diseases when we holiday in the third world. – they are life savers!
+We have all had them at some time in our lives - to prevent childhood diseases, to stop us getting horrible diseases when we holiday in exotic destinations. – they are life savers!
 Vaccines have even allowed us to eradicate Smallpox from the planet!
 Animals benefit from the protection that vaccines can give and you should have your pets vaccinated against disease where possible.

 The main diseases against which a new puppy should be vaccinated are Distemper, (a rare problem in the UK now thanks to vaccinations!
 It is an inevitably fatal disease and used to cause great suffering in the poor dogs that caught the virus!), Parvovirus (still a common and often fatal gastroenteritis), Infectious hepatitis (An adenovirus causing liver failure, rare now thanks to vaccinations) and Leptospirosis (a bacterial disease caught from water polluted by rat’s urine e.g. canals, drains, stagnant water.
 Humans are affected too – Weil’s disease –usually resulting in a fatal liver failure.